dimzachar/mlzoomcamp_projects/00-midterm_project/README.md

 * Random Forest
 * Xgboost

-and optimized hyperparameters to produce a better model (based on the RMSE criterion) from a base model.
+and optimized hyperparameters to produce a better model (based on the RMSE criterion, lower the better) from a base model.

 ## Local deployment